ArtiPedia/blog-v3/_posts/2016-03-18-optimize-jekyll-blog-seo.md

     </p>
 </div>

 This gem will add almost all the tags required for SEO.
 You can check it out [here](https://github.com/jekyll/jekyll-seo-tag){:rel='nofollow'}{:target="_blank"}.
-If you want to implement all the tags on your own, then keep reading.
+If you want to unserstand or implement all the tags on your own, then keep reading.

 Let's implement head tags one by one in Jekyll.